 B.65 Policies SP2, H1 and H3 would result in a range of benefits associated with concentrating much of the housing growth at Winchester Town as well as within the South Hampshire Urban Areas where there is good access to existing and planned employment land and services and facilities.
 This element of growth is likely to help limit the need for travel in the plan area with associated benefits for local air quality.
 Focussing a proportion of growth to Winchester Town where an AQMA is present could, however, intensify existing air quality issues at this location.
 Positive effects are therefore mixed with negative effects for Policy SP2 in relation to age, disability and pregnancy and maternity given the potential for these groups to be more adversely affected by issues relating to air quality.
-A positive effect is also identified for people living in deprived areas/rural areas given the potential to support regeneration within some of the more deprived areas of the District at Winchester Town.
+A positive effect is also identified for people living in deprived areas/rural areas given the potential to support regeneration within some of the most deprived areas of the District at Winchester Town.
 However, this effect is combined with a negative effect.
 The adverse effect reflects the alignment of areas of existing higher air pollution with some of the more deprived areas in Winchester.
 The range of high order services and facilities accessible at Winchester Town, in particular, is also likely to help promote a degree of social integration among the new residents.
-Winchester Town is more likely to meet the specialist medical facilities as well as areas of open space is likely to promote the occurrence of informal interactions between a range of resident types to benefit community cohesion.
+Winchester Town is more likely to meet the specialist needs of some groups such as those who need access to places of worship, specialist medical facilities and meeting halls.
+Furthermore, focussing growth at the settlement that benefits from the widest range of services and facilities as well as areas of open space is likely to promote the occurrence of informal interactions between a range of resident types to benefit community cohesion.
 Positive effects are therefore expected in relation religion or belief, gender reassignment, race and sexual orientation.
-By providing much of growth at larger settlements and planned neighbourhoods good access is likely to be provided to employment opportunities, including opportunities for benefiting from higher paying jobs.
-As such, positive effects are recorded for people on low incomes, people on benefits and unemployed peop
+By providing much of growth at larger settlements and planned neighbourhoods good access is likel